flame-engine/flame/doc/flame/structure.md

     - assets/images/enemy.png
 ```

 If you want to change this structure, this is possible by using the `prefix` parameter and creating
-your own instances of `AssetsCache`, `ImagesCache`, `AudioCache` and `SoundPool`s, instead of using
+your instances of `AssetsCache`, `ImagesCache`, `AudioCache`, and `SoundPool`s, instead of using
 the global ones provided by Flame.